The Richest People in the World in 2022

 Today, the 10 richest people in the world control $1.3 trillion in wealth.

-This scale of wealth is equal to approximately 1.4% of the world economy, Amazon’s entire market cap, or spending $1 million a day for 3,000 years.
-In fact, it’s double the amount seen just two years ago ($663 billion).
+This scale of wealth is equal to approximately 1.3% of the world economy, Amazon’s entire market cap, or spending $1 million a day over 3,000 years.
+In fact, it’s almost double the amount seen two years ago ($663 billion).

 As billionaire wealth accumulates at a remarkable speed, we feature a snapshot of the world’s richest in 2022, based on data from the Forbes Real-Time Billionaires List.

 Elon Musk, with a fortune of $266 billion, is the richest person on the planet.